sausheong/invadersapp/README.md

 # Building the app

 To build the app on Mac, just use the `build-macOS` script.
 It should build the app and then place it accordingly into the `invaders.app` application package.
-With that you can just double-click on the app and you're done!
+With that you can just double-click on the app and start playing!

 To build the app on Windows, use this command: